How does Anxiety cause Choking Sensations?

 Disease or Illness and Choking Sensations:

-There are undoubtedly some medical conditions that might make you feel as though you are choking.
-One of the most prevalent, gastroesophageal reflux disease frequently causes severe discomfort and exhibits symptoms resembling those of several mental disorders.
-But choking symptoms are not frequently brought on by health.
+Undoubtedly, some medical conditions might make you feel like you are choking.
+One of the most prevalent gastroesophageal reflux disease frequently causes severe discomfort and exhibits symptoms resembling those of several mental disorders.
+However, choking symptoms are not frequently brought on by health.
 In many cases, anxiety is the real issue, especially if you are prone to other typical anxiety symptoms.

 What causes the Choking Sensations?